$K_0^\ast(1430)$ Twist-2 Distribution Amplitude and $B_s,D_s \to K_0^\ast(1430)$ Transition Form Factors: NUMERICAL ANALYSIS

 With the above inputs and the $K_0^\ast(1430)$ leading-twist DA determined in previous subsection, the dependence of the TFFs for semileptonic $B_s, D_s \to K_0^\ast(1430)$ decays on $q^2$ in allowable $q^2$ regions of LCSRs can be obtained.
 In particular, the values of those TFFs at the large recoil point are exhibited in Table~\ref{table:TFFsB} and~\ref{table:TFFsD}.
 As a comparison, the corresponding values estimated with RQM~\cite{Faustov:2013ima}, pQCD~\cite{Li:2008tk, Zhang:2010af, Chen:2021oul}, three-point QCDSR~\cite{Yang:2005bv, Ghahramany:2009zz}, LCSR~\cite{Khosravi:2022fzo, Wang:2008da, Wang:2014upa, Wang:2014vra, Sun:2010nv, Han:2013zg}, etc., are also shown in Table~\ref{table:TFFsB} and~\ref{table:TFFsD}.

 In order to calculate the branching fractions of the semileptonic decays $B_s,D_s\to K_0^\ast(1430) \ell \nu_\ell$, one should extrapolate the results with LCSRs to the whole $q^2$ region, i.e., $q^2 \in [0, (m_{H_{q_1}} - m_{K_0^\ast})^2$].
-In this work, we adopt the usual pole model parametrization
+In this work, we adopt the usual pole model parametrization~\cite{Li:2008tk, Chen:2021oul, Ghahramany:2009zz, Khosravi:2022fzo}

 with $i = +,-,T$.
 The values of the extrapolation parameters $a_i$ and $b_i$ corresponding to the $B_s, D_s \to K_0^\ast(1430)$ TFFs are exhibited in Table~\ref{table:TFFsExt}.
-The behaviors of the $B_s, D_s \to K_0^\ast(1430)$ TFFs in whole $q^2$ region can be determined, and which are shown in Fig~\ref{fig:TFF}.
-In Fig~\ref{fig:TFF}, the solid lines are our central values and the shaded bands stand for the uncertainties.
+The behaviors of the $B_s, D_s \to K_0^\ast(1430)$ TFFs in whole $q^2$ region can be determined, and which are shown in Fig.~\ref{fig:TFF}.
+In Fig.~\ref{fig:TFF}, the solid lines are our central values and the shaded bands stand for the uncertainties.
 In particular, the dark parts are for the LCSR predictions, and the light parts are for the extrapolation results, respectively.
-Otherwise, the corresponding results calculated with RQM~\cite{Faustov:2013ima}, pQCD~\cite{Li:2008tk, Chen:2021oul}, QCDSR~\cite{Yang:2005bv, Ghahramany:2009zz}, LCSR~\cite{Khosravi:2022fzo, Wang:2008da, Wang:2014vra} are also shown in Fig~\ref{fig:TFF} for comparison.
+Otherwise, the corresponding results calculated with RQM~\cite{Faustov:2013ima}, pQCD~\cite{Li:2008tk, Chen:2021oul}, QCDSR~\cite{Yang:2005bv, Ghahramany:2009zz}, LCSR~\cite{Khosravi:2022fzo, Wang:2008da, Wang:2014vra} are also shown in Fig.~\ref{fig:TFF} for comparison.
+From Fig.~\ref{fig:TFF} one can find that, our prediction for $f_+^{B_s\to K_0^\ast}(q^2)$ is consistent with the LCSR predictions in Refs.~\cite{Wang:2008da, Wang:2014vra} in entire $q^2$ region, and consists with pQCD calculation in Ref.~\cite{Chen:2021oul} in small recoil region.
+For $f_-^{B_s\to K_0^\ast}(q^2)$, our result is consistent with the QCDSR estimation of Ref.~\cite{Ghahramany:2009zz} in $q^2 \in [0, 9~{\rm GeV}^2]$.
+Meanwhile, our prediction for $f_T^{B_s\to K_0^\ast}(q^2)$ is consistent with the LCSR computation in Ref.~\cite{Wang:2008da} in whole $q^2$ region within the error range.
+In addition, some other predictions for $B_s\to K_0^\ast(1430)$ TFFs in the literature differ significantly from our results in large $q^2$ region, which requires future lattice QCD calculations near the small recoil point for judgement.

 Then, we can calculate the differential decay widths of the semileptonic decays $B_s,D_s\to K_0^\ast(1430) \ell \nu_\ell$ with the following formula~\cite{Yang:2005bv, Sun:2010nv}

 In calculation, we take the fermi coupling constant $G_{F} = 1.166 \times 10^{-5}~\rm{GeV^{-2}}$, CKM Matrix elements $|V_{ub}| = (3.82 \pm 0.20) \times 10^{-3}$, $|V_{cd}| = 0.221 \pm 0.004$, $m_\ell$ denotes the lepton mass and $m_e = 0.511 \times 10^{-3}~{\rm MeV}$, $m_\mu = 105.658 \times 10^{-3}~{\rm MeV}$ and $m_\tau = 1776.86\times10^{-3}~{\rm MeV}$~\cite{Workman:2022ynf}.
 The resulted differential decay ratios for semileptonic decays $\overline{B}_s^0 \to K_0^\ast(1430)^+ \ell^- \bar{\nu}_\ell$ with $\ell = e, \tau$ and $D_s^+ \to K_0^\ast(1430)^0 \ell^+ \nu_\ell$ with $\ell = e, \mu$ versus $q^2$ are shown in Fig.~\ref{fig:DDW}, where the solid and dashed lines are for the central values and the shaded bands are for the corresponding errors.